French Socialists uneasy as Strauss-Kahn to return

 In the three months since police pulled Strauss-Khan off a plane in New York, several of his most loyal allies have deserted him to back other left-wingers hoping to unseat conservative President Nicolas Sarkozy.

-The maneuvering has shifted up a gear in the days since the U.S. charges were dropped, leaving the former finance minister free to leave the country.
+The manoeuvring has shifted up a gear in the days since the U.S. charges were dropped, leaving the former finance minister free to leave the country.

 French media say he is due back on Sunday and Francois Pupponi, mayor of the town that long served as Strauss-Kahn's political base, said he would be home by early next week.

-Martine Aubry, a leading Socialist contender for the April presidential election, sought to distance herself from Strauss-Kahn in TV appearances this week, saying she shared the feelings of other women about his behavior toward the female sex.
+Martine Aubry, a leading Socialist contender for the April presidential election, sought to distance herself from Strauss-Kahn in TV appearances this week, saying she shared the feelings of other women about his behaviour towards the female sex.

 While careful to underscore that she defends the presumption of innocence, her allusion was interpreted by French media as a signal that she would not let herself be hurt by association.